 One of the most thrilling things about striking out on your own is the freedom to structure your operations the way you see fit.
 You can work when you want, take the clients you want, and organize the way you want.

 Yet, one of the scariest things is that there’s no structure in place for the not so fun parts of self-employment: taxes.
 When you don’t have an employer and HR department handling your tax withholdings, you may find yourself faced with conflicting or confusing information.
+That's actually the main reason we built Catch.

 Step 1: Define Your Entity